Note: Solar Choice is not a solar installer and has no financial or other incentive to promote any product brand over another.

 Your installer might say that they will look after everything if something goes wrong.
 Given we have seen so many solar installers go out of business in the last 10 years, it makes sense to pick a solar panel with proper Australian support staff.

 Phono Solar has an office listed at a co-working space in Barangaroo Sydney and can be contacted on (02) 8114 4516.
-This co-working space run by ServCorp offers ‘virtual offices’ to provide the benefits of a prestigeous address without committing to an office space.
+This co-working space run by ServCorp offers ‘virtual offices’ to provide the benefits of a prestigious address without committing to an office space.

-How much do Phono Solar Panels cost?
+How Much Do Phono Solar Panels Cost?

 Based on Solar Choice’s database we have provided the below-average costs as an indicative guide.
 These prices include:

 - Full turnkey Solar System with Phono Solar Panels

 - Installation from a pre-vetted reputable installer from Solar Choice’s network